stuartmccoll/galactic_cms_flask/README.md

 # Galactic CMS
-A lightweight content management built using Python, Flask and Postgres.
+A lightweight content management system built using Python, Flask and Postgres.

 # Installation
 Build the Docker images using the following command within the root directory: